smartcontractkit/documentation/docs/resources/link-token-contracts.md

 | Symbol         | LINK                                                                                                                                                                                                         |
 | Decimals       | 18                                                                                                                                                                                                           |

-## Goerli
+### Goerli testnet

-> 🚰 Goerli Faucets
->
-> Testnet LINK is available from https://faucets.chain.link/goerli
-> Testnet ETH is available from https://goerlifaucet.com/ or faucets listed at https://faucetlink.to/goerli.
+Testnet LINK is available at [faucets.chain.link](https://faucets.chain.link/goerli).
+Testnet ETH is available at [goerlifaucet.com](https://goerlifaucet.com/) or the faucets listed at [faucetlink.to/goerli](https://faucetlink.to/goerli).

 | Parameter      | Value                                                                                                                                                                                                                 |
 | :------------- | :-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |